pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

 respectively as the Saints and the Strangers.
 (These labels may give some insight into the obvious tensions between the two groups.)
-Unlike most of their contemporaries headed to the New World, these colonists were not entrepreneurs or <span lang="es">conquistadores</span> determined to conquer indigenous peoples, but came seeking freedom to practice religion the way they believed.
+Unlike most of their contemporaries headed to the New World, these colonists were not entrepreneurs or [conquistadores]{lang=es} determined to conquer indigenous peoples, but came seeking freedom to practice religion the way they believed.
 This difference obviously changed how they approached problems, and with much patience and determination they were able to develop relationships of trust and mutual respect with each other as well as with the indigenous tribes of the New World.[^massasoit] They learned from each other.
 They helped each other.
 Their circumstances were not perfect, nor was every choice that was made.
 People goofed up on both sides.
 But they kept trying, got some things right, and they